-Therefore, the level of risk-taking for differentiation also means that managers will make a trade-off between the long-term development of the company and the short-term private interests of managers.
-Based on the principal-agent theory,because of the principal-agent relationship between shareholders and managers, shareholders have residual claims, but managers need to bear the salary loss and occupational risk caused by project investment failure, which limits the decision-making horizon of managers.
-This may lead to managers being more cautious and conservative.
-They are motivated to abandon projects with a positive net present value but a higher risk, resulting in insufficient investments, which not only damages corporate long-term development, but also is not conducive to the maximization of shareholder value (John Et al., 2008).
-Therefore, under the short-term self-interested motivation and occupational anxiety of managers, the manager's risk aversion motivation is enhanced and risk-taking willingness is reduced (Kim and Lu 2011; Xiaorong Li and Ruijun Zhang, 2014).
+In reference to the principal-agent theory, shareholders have residual claims, but managers need to bear the salary loss and occupational risks caused by project investment failure.
+Principal-agent relationship between shareholders and managers limits the decision-making domain of managers.
+Managers may be more cautious and conservative.
+They are motivated to abandon projects with a positive net present value and a higher risk, resulting in insufficient investments, which not only damages corporate long-term development, but also harms the maximization of shareholder value (John Et al., 2008).
+Under the short-term self-interested motivation and occupational anxiety of managers, the manager's risk aversion motivation is enhanced and risk-taking willingness is reduced (Kim and Lu 2011; Xiaorong Li and Ruijun Zhang, 2014).

-As in the process of financial deepening, market is relatively imperfect, there are a large number of arbitrage opportunities, which makes the financial industry have a relatively high excess return rate.
-Therefore, it is not only easy to cause the speed and quantity of financial industry funds to flow to other physical industries decrease, leading to funds idling in the financial sector, and entities are also inclined to invest their money in the financial industry to achieve higher returns.
-However, because the scale of funds available to enterprises in a certain period of time is relatively stable, if the funds invested by the entity in the financial sector increase, it will inevitably lead to a reduction in the funds used to expand the reproduction.investments in R&D and innovation of the enterprise will decline, It leads to crowding out effect under the financialization (Seo et al., 2012; Hongjian Wang et al., 2017).
+In the process of financial deepening, market is relatively imperfect.
+A large number of arbitrage opportunities give the financial industry a relatively high excess return.
+Not only is it easy to cause the speed and the number of financial industry capital flowing to real industry are reduced, resulting in the worthless self-circulation of capital in the financial sector, and real industry also tends to invest in the financial industry to obtain higher returns.
+However, because the scale of funds available to firms in a certain period of time is relatively stable, if the funds invested by the real industry in the financial sector increase, it will inevitably lead to a reduction in the capital used to expand the reproduction and investments in R&D innovation.
+It leads to squeeze-out effect under the financialization (Seo et al., 2012; Hongjian Wang et al., 2017).

-In addition, as China is in the process of transformation and upgrading, compared the development in the new economic and the pain of supply-side reform of with other industries, the financial industry has grown rapidly, and the investment return period is short, it can affect the performance of the company in the short term. a phaseInspired by career anxiety and short-term gains, managers have opportunistic tendencies to transfer funds that could have been invested in long-term entity projects to financial sector, and the they tend theonce managers have profited in the financial sector, which will cause managers to be overconfident in the financial field (Gervais and Odean, 2001; Gao et al., 2008), and based on the theory of limited attention, managers will gradually focus on the financial sector, and are more keen on short-term speculation in the capital market.
-As a result, managers' enthusiasm in real industry is gradually eroded and long-term risk-taking will decline, leading to a gradual decline in investments of the real sector, especially long-term risk investments.
+In addition, in the process of economic transformation and upgrading, the Chinese real industry is under a new economic normal development phase and facing the pain of supply-side reform.
+In sharp contrast, the financial industry grows faster and the investment return period is shorter.
+Inspired by career anxiety and short-term gains, managers have opportunistic tendencies to transfer capital that could have been invested in long-term real industry projects to financial sector.
+Once managers are profitable in the financial sector, they tend to be overconfident in the financial sector (Gervais and Odean, 2001; Gao et al., 2008).
+In reference to the theory of limited attention, managers gradually focus on the financial sector, and are more keen on short-term speculation in the capital market.
+As a result, managers' enthusiasm in real industry is gradually eroded and long-term risk-taking declines, leading to a gradual decline in investments of the real sector, especially long-term risk investments.

-In summary, financialization may also cause corporate managers to turn their attention to the field of pan-financialization and squeeze out real investment funds.
-Based on this, the following hypothetical assumptions are proposed:
+In summary, financialization may also cause corporate managers to turn their attention to the broad financial field and squeeze out real investment capital, which essentially leads to the following contrary hypothesis:

 Hypothesis H1b: Under the same conditions, as the degree of financialization increases, the level of corporate risk-taking will decrease.